 “I called TruHearing last year when I decided to look into getting new hearing aids.
 They gave me the name of an audiologist in my area (Cosmetic Hearing Solutions in Annandale, VA) and helped me get an appointment set up.
 Once I went to the audiologist, it was basically not a lot different from previous similar visits: she did a hearing test, we discussed options, she adjusted my existing hearing aids in the meantime, and ordered new ones.
 There was a slight mishap when the new hearing aids arrived: the wrong one had accidentally been ordered; I’m not sure who was at fault.
 However, they let me know as soon as they realized the mistake, and rushed the correct order (at no extra cost to me) as I was going on vacation soon and wanted to have them before I left.
 The cost to me was probably about $1000-2000 less than retail, and the hearing aids have worked fine.
 So I’m satisfied.”

 TruHearing has done a lot to lower the prices on major hearing aid brands.
-However, it’s important to note that this hearing aid company works to support the largest hearing aid conglomerate in the world.
-Therefore, some might argue that the hearing aids offered through TruHearing are overpriced to begin with.
+However, it’s important to note that this hearing aid company works to support one of the largest hearing aid conglomerates in the world, which some people might take issue with.

-Also, many customer reviews indicate a lower level of service and medical care when visiting a “TruHearing-affiliated” audiology practice.
-Some reviewers also complained of defective hearing aids, which they had trouble fixing because they went through TruHearing.
+While the TruHearing branded devices have been getting good performance reviews more recently, many customer reviews have indicated a lower level of service and medical care when visiting a “TruHearing-affiliated” audiology practice (getting devices at a discount may mean a reduced level of services available at in-person clinics).
+A few reviewers have complained of hearing aids they had trouble fixing because they went through TruHearing.

-Fascinated by emerging technologies in the medical, app development, and data analytics fields, Jeremy Hillpot’s background representing investors and retirees in consumer fraud litigation offers a unique perspective on a wide range of topics.
+Jeremy Hillpot is a freelance writer.
+Fascinated by emerging technologies in the medical, app development, and data analytics fields, Jeremy’s background representing investors and retirees in consumer fraud litigation offers a unique perspective on a wide range of topics.
 He writes about hearing aid technology, medical tech, agrotechnology, blockchain, big data analytics, cryptocurrencies, financial topics, and the law.
-Contact Jeremy at jhillpot@legalwritingFINRA.com or follow him on Quora.